hermangroup/docs/masternodes/dip3-upgrade.rst

 the ``spork active`` command.

-.. _dashcore-dip3-upgrade:
+.. _historiacore-dip3-upgrade:

-Masternode Registration from Dash Core
+Masternode Registration from Historia Core
 ======================================

-This documentation describes the procedure to register an existing masternode for the DIP003 masternode list if the collateral is held in the Dash Core software full wallet.
+This documentation describes the procedure to register an existing masternode for the DIP003 masternode list if the collateral is held in the Historia Core software full wallet.
 It is not possible to issue the registration transactions if DIP003 is not yet active.
-The commands are shown as if they were entered in the Dash Core GUI by opening the console from Tools > Debug console, but the same result can be achieved on a masternode by entering the same commands and adding the prefix ``~/.dashcore/dash-cli`` to each command.
+The commands are shown as if they were entered in the Historia Core GUI by opening the console from Tools > Debug console, but the same result can be achieved on a masternode by entering the same commands and adding the prefix ``~/.historiacore/historia-cli`` to each command.

 Generate a BLS key pair